Expanded gag order lays down the law as Trump returns to the campaign trail - KESQ

 The ruling marked the latest extraordinary twist in Trump’s years-long assault on rules and laws that govern every other politician, business magnate or American.
 And it encapsulates a perilous national moment since it arose from one of four criminal trials that the presumptive GOP nominee is facing while running to reclaim the White House.

-The revised order leaves room still for Trump to let off steam at Merchan – and it’s almost certain he will as he heads back out onto the campaign trial in the coming weeks, with stops in Michigan and Wisconsin on Tuesday.
+The revised order still leaves room for Trump to let off steam at Merchan — which he swiftly did on Tuesday morning on Truth Social, calling for him to step aside in the case — as he heads back out onto the campaign trial in the coming weeks, with stops in Michigan and Wisconsin on Tuesday.
 And if past experience with partial gag orders in other cases is any guide, the former president will claim his constitutional rights as a defendant and to free speech as an active presidential candidate are being compromised.
 But thanks to the expanded measure announced Monday, the family of Merchan and relatives of the Manhattan district attorney will be off limits.
 The gag order had previously prevented Trump making statements about witnesses, jurors, prosecutors, court staff or the family members of prosecutors and court staff.

 What happens if Trump doesn’t comply?